GoodGuyJim/RoostagramDotNet/README.md

 In order to get this working you will need several things installed on your system.

---From the original Roostagram readme--
+From the original Roostagram readme:

 1. Install [nodejs](http://nodejs.org/).
 Make sure you install something on the v.0.10 release branch.
 Version 0.11 is a development branch and breaks some of the libraries in our application.